webdriverio/webdriverio/docs/guide/testrunner/organizesuite.md

 ## Exclude Selected Tests

-When needed, if you need to exclude particular spec file(s) from a run, you can use the `--exclude` parameter (Mocha, Jasmine).
+When needed, if you need to exclude particular spec file(s) from a run, you can use the `--exclude` parameter (Mocha, Jasmine) or feature (Cucumber).
 For example if you want to exclude your login test from the test run, do:

 ```sh